-Dr. Busani is a Research Associate Professor, Nanofab manager, University of New Mexico
+Dr. Busani is a Research Associate Professor, and Nanofab manager at the University of New Mexico.

-Tito Busani worked as process engineer at STMicroelectronics at and as research engineer at IMEC prior earning a doctoral degree in Physics and nano materials at the University of Grenoble in France with distinction.
-His topic of study was on the high k materials and gate oxides.
-He continued to work on MOSFETs transistors reliability and memories during his post doc funded by the AFRL.
-He joined the University of New Mexico in 2013 as a research faculty and he is also the nano fab manager at the Center for High Technology Materials (CHTM).
-In the past 5 years his research focus is on energy materials and wide bandgap materials.
-Particularly he has worked on tip metrology and tip lithography and imaging as well on photovoltaic and thermoelectric.
-His current research interest is 1D nanostructured materials, near field spectroscopy, nano lasers and nano membranes, and their integration into multi-functional devices
+Tito Busani worked as process engineer at STMicroelectronics and as research engineer at IMEC prior to earning a doctoral degree in Physics and Nano Materials at the University of Grenoble in France with distinction.
+His topic of study was on high k materials and gate oxides.
+He continued to work on MOSFETs transistors reliability and memories during his postdoc funded by the AFRL.
+He joined the University of New Mexico in 2013 as research faculty, and he is also the Nano Fab Manager at the Center for High Technology Materials (CHTM).
+In the past 5 years his research has focused on energy materials and wide bandgap materials.
+Particularly he has worked on tip metrology and tip lithography and imaging as well as on photovoltaic and thermoelectric.
+His current research interest is 1D nanostructured materials, near field spectroscopy, nano lasers and nano membranes, and their integration into multi-functional devices.

 Dr. Ganesh Balakrishnan is an Associate Professor and Regents’ Lecturer in the Department of Electrical and Computer Engineering at the University of New Mexico.
-He is also the Associate director for the center for high technology materials (CHTM) and the Chair of the Optical Science and Engineering graduate program at UNM.
-He was the associate chair of the ECE department from 2013 – 2017.
-His area of expertise is in the development of semiconductor electronic and optoelectronic devices and semiconductor crystal growth using molecular beam epitaxy (MBE).
-His specific focus has been on high power lasers including vertical external cavity surface emitting lasers (VECSELs) and photonics crystal cavity surface emitting lasers (PCSELs).
-His research interests also include metamorphic buffer technologies, antimonide semiconductors, epitaxial quantum dots, photovoltaic devices, advanced materials characterization using electron microscopy and failure analysis of semiconductor devices in electromagnetic and nuclear radiation environments.
-Dr. Balakrishnan has published ninety-eight peer reviewed journal articles, fifty-six conference proceedings and has given over forty conference presentations (five invited).
+He is also the Associate director for the Center for High Technology Materials and the Chair of the Optical Science and Engineering graduate program at UNM.
+His area of expertise is in the development of semiconductor electronic and optoelectronic devices, and semiconductor crystal growth using molecular beam epitaxy.
+Dr. Balakrishnan has published 98 peer reviewed journal articles, 56 conference proceedings and has given over 40 conference presentations (five invited).
 He is on the program committee for several conferences including the electronics materials conference (MRS-EMC), IEEE Photonics Society Conference, the North American MBE conference (NAMBE), the International MBE conference, the Rio Grande Symposium for Advanced Materials (RGSAM) and the Indium Phosphide and related materials conference (IPRM).
 He was the program chair for NAMBE in 2012 and 2017.

 Dr. Robert Balch is the Director of the Petroleum Recovery Research Center located on the campus of New Mexico Tech.
-At the university he also holds Adjunct Professor positions in Petroleum Engineering and Geophysics and has been research advisor to more than 45 graduate students.
-During his 22 years at the PRRC he has been principal Investigator on a range of enhanced oil recovery, intelligent systems, and environmental projects, with a focus on developing and applying solutions to problems at many scales using geological, geophysical, and engineering data.
+He also holds Adjunct Professor positions in Petroleum Engineering and Geophysics and has been research advisor to more than 45 graduate students.
+During his 22 years at the PRRC he has been principal Investigator on a range of enhanced oil recovery, intelligent systems, and environmental projects.
 Dr. Balch is the Principal Investigator of the Southwest Partnership on Carbon Sequestration, which is currently performing a DOE funded demonstration project where 1,000,000 metric tonnes of anthropogenic CO2 is being injected for combined storage and enhanced oil recovery into a mature waterflood in North Texas.
-During the course of his work he has published more than 48 papers, is a frequent invited speaker, and has presented his research at more than 100 meetings or events, in 2017 he was selected as a Distinguished Lecturer for the Society of Petroleum Engineers on the topic of CO2 storage during enhanced oil recovery.
+Dr. Blach has published more than 48 papers and has presented his research at more than 100 events.
+In 2017 he was selected as a Distinguished Lecturer for the Society of Petroleum Engineers on the topic of CO2 storage during enhanced oil recovery.
 Dr. Balch held an appointment as an Oil Conservation Commissioner for the State of New Mexico between June of 2011 and December of 2018.

 Mr. Crimmins is the General Manager of CFV Solar Test Laboratory, Inc., a leading Photovoltaic product development and test lab in Albuquerque, New Mexico.
 CFV helps clients bring their PV products to market and provides performance and reliability validation and certification services for PV modules, racking and tracking systems.
 Prior to his involvement in the solar business, Mr. Crimmins held executive positions in finance with Goldman, Sachs and Morgan Stanley.
 He has also done advisory work for several Cleantech companies in Southwestern Colorado, including an electric car rental company, a biodegradable water bottle company, and a global clean water drinking foundation.
 Mr. Crimmins received a B.A. in Economics from Yale College in 1983, and an M.S. in Physics from Harvard University in 1987.
 Read more at https://www.linkedin.com/in/jim-crimmins-934a8625/